-The longer the alcohol infuses for, the stronger the final flavor will be.
-One to three hours is usually ideal for me, with a definite difference between the ends of the spectrum.
+The longer the infusion times, the longer the alcohol infuses for and the stronger the final flavor will be.
+One to three hours for the is usually ideal for me, with a definite difference between the ends of the spectrum.

 Once the infusion is done, take it out of the water bath and let it cool for about 10 minutes.
 At that point, place it in cold water or a water bath to fully chill the alcohol.

 At that point it is ready to be used however you want!
 I will usually strain it though so I can easily use it in cocktails or other drinks.

 As mentioned, there are a few differences between this and a standard infusion.

 The first main difference is that sous vide alcohol shouldn't be heated above it's boiling point, which is around 173°F (78°C).
 Because of this, alcohol is much more volatile than water or vinegar, and if heated above 173°F (78°C) it can very quickly cause bags (or even Mason jars) to burst.